A time-like window into tensionless worldsheets: Milne road to time-evolving worldsheets

-Here all the related trajectories describing the evolution of the Kasner worldsheet are divided into the causally disconnected regions F $(c\tau > \lvert \sigma \rvert)$ and P $(c\tau < \lvert \sigma \rvert)$.
+Here all the related trajectories describing the evolution of the Milne worldsheet are divided into the causally disconnected regions F $(c\tau > \lvert \sigma \rvert)$ and P $(c\tau < \lvert \sigma \rvert)$.
 These regions are bounded by two horizons, defined in terms of the worldsheet coordinates as

 where the worldsheet time-evolution hits the limit $a \to \infty$.
-At this point, we can also define the inverse mapping between the coordinates of the Minkowski and Kasner worldsheets via
+At this point, we can also define the inverse mapping between the coordinates of the Minkowski and Milne worldsheets via

-Notably, this mapping diverges at the two singular points $c\tau = \pm \sigma$ where the Kasner worldsheet metric \eqref{CP2} degenerates.
-This corresponds to the analogous notion of reaching the horizons of the associated Kasner target space, which in turn induces similar horizons on its worldsheet.
+Notably, this mapping diverges at the two singular points $c\tau = \pm \sigma$ where the Milne worldsheet metric \eqref{CP2} degenerates.
+This corresponds to the analogous notion of reaching the horizons of the associated Milne target space, which in turn induces similar horizons on its worldsheet.